tesslins/cut_and_run/README.md

 ## Development

-Each MapMyFitness API call (limit: within reasonable request volume)queries from an existing collection of over 60 million routes worldwide.
-Geographical location and distance for the query are set by the user on the starting screen;
-after which the location is encoded to latitude and longitude by the Google Geocoding API (limit: 2,500 requests per 24 hour period; 10 requests per second.)
+Each MapMyFitness API call (limit: "reasonable request volume") queries by location and distance from an existing collection of over 60 million routes worldwide.
+Geographical location and distance for the query are set by the user on the starting screen; after which the location is encoded to latitude and longitude by the Google Geocoding API (limit: 2,500 requests per 24 hour period; 10 requests per second.)
 Distance range used is +/- .5 mile from the user-specified distance.

 All routes returned from each API call are commited to a SQLite database to allow for future route searches to query the database directly.

-An additional filter automatically displays only those routes with a starting and ending point less than 500 feet (110 m) apart, accounting for both loops or out-and-back routes while discounting one-way routes that would return the user to location far from their starting point without including the return milage.
+An additional filter function automatically displays only those routes with start and end points fewer than 500 feet (110 m) apart, accounting for both loops or out-and-back routes while discounting one-way routes that would return the user to a location far from the starting point without including the return milage.

 ## Design

 The development and design of this application came from an idea on a run (the general source of all best & worst life ideas).
-A friend and I were talking about our general lack of engagement with fitness/fitness tracking apps for runners (think Strava, MapMyRun) due to uninspriring designs and a general use mindset gendered toward competitive male athletes.
+A friend and I were talking about our general lack of engagement with fitness/fitness tracking apps for runners (think Strava, MapMyRun) due to uninspriring and unnecessarily complication designs, as well as a general use mindset geared toward a very specific athlete.

 Consequently, I designed Cut & Run to be simple, straightforward, user-friendly, and inclusive way to access and utilitze the huge volumes of availble fitness